jangle-cms/io/site/docs/api/README.md

 	Authorization: Bearer our-token
 	```

-- As a query parameter in your URL (for testing)
+- As a query parameter in our URL (for testing)
 	```http
 	GET /api/lists/authors?token=our-token
 	```